 - Proposal Development.
 Department or unit research administrators can provide the appropriate forms and resources required to assemble and route your proposal for review and approval.
 They can help you with budget development, completing forms, compiling current and pending funding tables, and collecting biographical sketches.
 Contact your department or college to learn about the research administrative support services offered by your unit.

-- CALS, CVM, and Engineering all have specialized support offices to assist you.
+- CALS, and CVM have specialized support offices to assist you.

 - Cornell Research Concierge Service provides research-related assistance and resources for faculty new to Cornell University.